getpopper/popper/README.md

 popper run -f ci.yml -e podman build
 ```

-See the [`examples/`](./examples) folder for examples for tests for
-other languages, as well as other types of tests (integration,
+The [`examples/`](./examples) folder contains workflow starters for other languages, as well as other types of tests (integration, regression, enduring, etc.).
-regresssion, etc.).

 ## Installation